laradicp/SCP/README.md

 - Optimization model based on jobs (F1);
 - Optimization model based on families of jobs to reduce symmetries (F2).

+### Results

+The detailed results can be found in the folder "results".

 ### Contributors
 - Lara di Cavalcanti Pontes
 - Carlos Vinícius Costa Neves (https://github.com/cvneves)